projectavish/flowfix-ai/README.md

+### Note: This project is actively evolving.
+Documentation and features are being refined as part of ongoing development.

 # FlowFix AI - Production Workflow Analysis System

 AI-powered workflow analysis system that identifies bottlenecks, predicts delays, and provides actionable recommendations to improve team productivity.